 6. Dissertation Defense

 During the defense students field questions about their work and its methodology.
-The Defense must be scheduled with the Graduate Program Administrator at least 3 weeks prior to the examination so it can be published in The Campus Chronicle.
+The Defense must be scheduled with the Graduate Program Administrator at least three weeks prior to the examination.

-* Students entering with an M.F.A. are expected to complete an MA in English before advancing to the PhD.
+* Students entering with an MFA. are expected to complete an MA in English before advancing to the PhD.

 Second Language Requirement:

-A student must demonstrate intermediate proficiency in one language other than English for the M.A., the M.A./Ph.D., or the Ph.D. program.
-Intermediate proficiency should enable a student to read a language with the aid of a dictionary and use it to conduct research.
+A student must demonstrate intermediate proficiency in one language other than English for the MA, the MA/PhD, or the PhD program.
+Intermediate proficiency should enable a student to read a language with the aid of a dictionary.
 Plans to complete the language requirement should be approved in advance with the Graduate Program Director.
-Students can demonstrate intermediate proficiency in any a number of ways:
+Students can demonstrate intermediate proficiency in a number of ways:

-1. A student who has completed substantial recent course work (e.g., 6 undergraduate semesters) may qualify as demonstrating intermediate second language proficiency, as may the satisfaction of a language requirement for an M.A. earned at another university.
+A student who has completed substantial recent course work may qualify as demonstrating intermediate second language proficiency, as may the satisfaction of a language requirement for an MA earned at another university.

-2. A student who is a native speaker of a language other than English automatically qualifies in his or her native tongue.
+A student who is a native speaker of a language other than English automatically satisfies this requirement.

-* a longer project in which the student works under the direction of a professor to produce a relatively polished translation of a foreign text.
-(The translation length would determined by the level of difficulty of the text.)
+*a longer project in which the student works under the direction of a professor to produce a relatively polished translation (the translation length would be determined by the level of difficulty of the text)

-Students should consider several factors in choosing among possible languages at this stage in one's scholarly career, a student should consider several factors.
-One's intended area of specialization may make a specific language essential or highly desirable.
-Early Modern Literature specialists would be well advised to learn Latin, for example, and Spanish is increasingly necessary for scholars of American Studies.
+Students should consider several factors in choosing among possible languages.
+Certain areas of specialization may make a specific language essential or highly desirable.
+Medieval and Early Modern literature specialists would be well advised to learn Latin, for example, and Spanish is increasingly necessary for scholars of American Studies.
 One will normally choose to study the language of a literature one wants to read in the original, or of a country in which one hopes to spend time.
 Americanists in particular can expect to have opportunities to lecture abroad in their field.